Dreaming381/Latios-Framework-Documentation/Core/README.md

 But the best part is that there’s no `EntityQuery` associated with them, so if you want to make a hundred backups of these entities to track your state over time, or have a component represent the “Active” option from a pool of entities containing “viable” options, well you can do those things here.
+Or maybe you just like using `[RequireMatchingQueriesForUpdate]` like me.

 Wait, no. That wasn’t the best part.
 The best part is the authoring workflow!
 Simply attach a `BlackboardEntityData` component to automatically have all the